bcgov/fbp-go/README.md

   - Add a screen where you can input yesterday's FFMC the RH and the Wind, to get the daily FFMC - see: ffmcCalc.
   - Add a screen where you you can see the impact of the diurnal FFMC (maybe sliding time?) - see: hffmc.
   - Work towards a screen where you can see the impact of changing FFMC on fire.
+- Do lots of re-factoring (code was written as p.o.c. in a big rush).
+- Persist last settings?
+(Except for lat/long - since that's a log of the persons location and we don't want to persist anything personal)

 ## Log of changes & decisions.